Warren Scott

 Warren George Scott (born 28 September 1971) is a British racing driver.
 He has previously competed in the British Touring Car Championship with his self-run Team BMR.
-He has also raced in the British Superbike Championship.
+He has also raced in the British Superbike Championship.He was born and raised within the town of buntingford.

 Racing career

 British Superbike Championship

 Scott rode a BMR Racing Kawasaki Ninja ZX-10R at the 2004 British Superbike Championship season, finishing 18th in the Privateers Cup standings.

 British Touring Car Championship

 Scott driving the Team BMR SEAT León at Oulton Park during the 2013 British Touring Car Championship season.

 Scott driving the Team BMR Volkswagen CC at Brands Hatch during the 2013 British Touring Car Championship season.

 Scott entered the BTCC in 2013 driving a Super 2000 SEAT León with which he was eligible for the Jack Sears Trophy He was unable to start the races at Croft due to a timing belt issue.
 For the second half of the season, Team BMR Restart and Team HARD. agreed a partnership that allowed Scott to switch to an NGTC Volkswagen CC from Snetterton onwards.

 Scott was joined by former BTCC Champions Jason Plato and Colin Turkington plus Aron Smith in a foup in the 2015 British Touring Car Championship season.